ASP.NET vs ASP.NET Core

 • ASP.NET Core is available as an open-source tool;

-• ASP.NET Core is cross-platform and runs on macOS, Linux, and Windows, unlike ASP.NET that works only on Windows;
+• ASP.NET Core is cross-platform and runs on macOS, Linux, and Windows, unlike ASP.NET, which works only on Windows;

 • Just like ASP.NET, ASP.NET Core is based on the Model-View-Controller framework, like most web development frameworks;